In our Hera salons, we are often asked about what are the hardest colours that we have to achieve.

 You can counteract this by using a dye directly or another dye with more intense and stronger pigments.
 However, there is a major downside to this.
 You tend to get green hair if the blue hair fades.

-If you want a bright purple or if your hair is too dark to use the salon’s regular colours, then we will need to use a dye directly.
-This hair colour doesn’t grow and stays the same as it came out of the tube.
-It is a mixture of purple and white that develops slowly, but it will eventually fade to blonde.
-It should be a direct dye, which will fade to green if it is applied in a bright purple shade.
+If you want a bright purple or if your hair is too dark to use the salon’s regular colours, then we will need to use a direct dye direct.
+This hair colour doesn’t develop and stays the same as it came out of the tube.
+It is a mixture of purple that goes as white cream and it develops slowly which will eventually fade out back to blonde.
+For a direct dye which applied as a bright purple shade and it will fade to green gradually.

-The clients will also need to weigh the downside of fading to green and the need for bright purple before making the decision.
+We will usually discuss the with the clients as there is a need to weigh the downside of fading to green and the need for bright purple before making the decision.

 The second reason purple can be difficult to dye is because it fades fast.
 In some cases, it may fade extremely fast after just one appointment and hence to prevent this, we have to lighten the hair for some cases.
 Some clients have reported that it disappears after only two washes.
 If they let us know, we’ll always top it up and it will be expected to last for between 3-5 weeks.